Ahmed-Alabhar/devops-practice/README.md

       4. **Coordination and Teamwork Challenges**
          - Address challenges related to coordination and teamwork in a DevOps context.

+## Contributing

+If you want to contribute to this project, please read the [Contribution Guidelines](CONTRIBUTING.md).

 ## Challenges
 - [Capstone Project](#)